imr/ngspice/src/spicelib/devices/adms/psp102/admsva/readme.txt

 The authors want to thank Laurent Lemaitre and Colin McAndrew (Freescale) for their help with ADMS and the implementation of the model code.
-Geoffrey Coram (Analog Devices) is acknowledged for his useful comments on the Verilog-A code.
+Geoffrey Coram (Analog Devices) is acknowledged for useful comments on the Verilog-A code.